 “Defaulting Party” is defined in Section 7.1.

-“Deliverable Quantity” means, for each Month, (i) the aggregate Electric Hourly Quantity for the EDP’s in that Month multiplied by the Monthly On Peak Hours in that Month less (ii) the quantity of Electricity (in MWh’s) not delivered by Seller during the On Peak Hours in that Month due to (a) the occurrence of a Force Majeure Event preventing the delivery by Seller of Electricity to the EDP’s and (b) Buyer’s failure to deliver a GDP Block or GDP Blocks in that Month, as provided in Section 3.3(c).
+“Deliverable Quantity” means, for each EDP in a Month, (i) the sum of the Electric Hourly Quantity for that EDP for each On Peak Hour in that Month less (ii) the quantity of Electricity (in MWh’s) not delivered by Seller to that EDP during the On Peak Hours in that Month due to (a) the occurrence of a Force Majeure Event preventing the delivery by Seller of Electricity to that EDP and (b) Buyer’s failure to deliver Gas in the amounts required hereunder at the GDP for that EDP in that Month, as provided in Sections 3.3(b) and 3.3(c).

 “Delivery Term” is defined in Section 2.2.

-“Demand Charge” means, for each EDP, the amount to be paid by Buyer to Seller for each Month of the Delivery Term for the right to receive the Electricity at that EDP, calculated as set forth on Exhibit A.
+“Demand Charge” means, for each EDP, the amount to be paid by Buyer to Seller for each Month of the Delivery Term for the right to receive the Electricity at that EDP, which shall be equal to the Demand Charge Rate shown in Exhibit A for that EDP multiplied by the Base Electric Hourly Quantity for that EDP.

 “Dispatch” means the dispatch of Electricity at an EDP.

-“Dispatch Notice” means a notice in the form as set forth on Exhibit F delivered to Seller by or on behalf of Buyer directing the Dispatch of Electricity to an EDP and which shall be effective until the delivery of a subsequent Dispatch Notice.
+“Dispatch Notice” means a notice in the form as set forth on Exhibit E delivered to Seller by or on behalf of Buyer directing the Dispatch of Electricity to an EDP.

-“Duff & Phelps” means [to come].

 “Early Termination Date” is defined in Section 7.2.